 Is my spouse entitled to half of my 401(k)?

 Not automatically.
-The portion earned during the marriage is generally divisible, and how it's split depends on whether you live in a community-property or equitable-distribution state.
+The portion earned during the marriage is generally divisible, and how it is divided depends on whether you live in a community-property state (which starts at 50/50) or an equitable-distribution state (which aims for fair, not necessarily equal).
+Any balance you held before the marriage is often protected as separate property.

 Do I pay taxes or penalties when splitting a 401(k) in divorce?

 A properly executed QDRO lets the plan be divided without the 10% early-withdrawal penalty.
-Taxes still apply normally when money is eventually withdrawn.
+The transferred funds move into the receiving spouse's retirement account and taxes apply only when money is eventually withdrawn in the normal course, just as with any retirement distribution.

 ClearSplit applies your state's actual property-division rules to your real assets and debts.